Kimjchi/boss-machine/README.md

 # Boss Machine

+## Description

+This project was designed to showcase my ability to create an API with Node.js and Express for a Codecademy curriculum.

 ## Project Overview

 In this project, you will create an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
 You will create routes to manage your 'minions', your brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to your busy schedule.